Rajeevhellogithub/0034.NLTK_NLP_Basic_Techniques/README.md

 # NLTK_CountVectorizer_GaussianNB

-This code performs sentiment analysis on restaurant reviews.
+This file performs sentiment analysis on restaurant reviews.
 It preprocesses text data (cleaning, lowercasing, stemming, stop word removal), converts it to a numerical representation using CountVectorizer, trains a Gaussian Naive Bayes classifier on the data, and evaluates the model using a confusion matrix.
 It also saves the processed data and the vectorized features to CSV files.

 # NLP_Transformers (Completed in Colab)